 - Degree four: Fully autonomous ship: The operating system of the ship is able to make decisions and determine actions by itself.

-Which treaties are being looked at?
+Which treaties were being looked at?

 Maritime Safety Committee (MSC)